Architecture (ARCH)

 ARCH 4115 (3) Architecture Building Technology

-Through experimentation and testing, the fundamentals of building physics and climate science are taught in this interactive seminar.
+Presents the fundamentals of building physics and climate science through experimentation and testing.
 Students learn the concepts related to structural and mechanical systems necessary for proper building function by first studying and then implementing the key systems through hypothetical building assignments.
 This class covers active and passive green building systems that are necessary when designing structures for an evolving climate.

 Requisites: Requires prerequisite course of ARCH 2115 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Restricted to all majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD).